 LNG to POWER and LNG as FUEL

-– how to boost economies with the opportunities LNG industry gives?
+How to boost economies with the opportunities LNG industry gives?

 Unprecedented Networking Opportunities!

-1-2-1 business meetings, networking lunches and coffee breaks, and cocktail reception.
+One-to-one business meetings, networking lunches and coffee breaks, and cocktail reception.
 Don’t miss an opportunity to establish new contacts!

 Buenos Aires, Argentina